stoplightio/docs/articles/enterprise/components/gitlab-overview.md

-# Gitlab CE
+# GitLab CE

-Gitlab CE powers the Stoplight backend, including file storage and database.
+GitLab CE powers the Stoplight backend, including file storage and database.

 > ### Requirements
 >
 > #### Storage
 >
-> Gitlab requires persistent storage in order to store Stoplight file data (in git), and optionally PostgreSQL data (when using the omnibus package).
+> GitLab requires persistent storage in order to store Stoplight file data (in git), and optionally PostgreSQL data (when using the omnibus package).
 >
 > #### Networking
 >
-> The default port for Gitlab's HTTP API is TCP port 8080.
-The port can be customized via the Gitlab configuration file.
-The Gitlab process must also be able to initiate communication to PostgreSQL and Redis.
+> The default port for GitLab's HTTP API is TCP port 8080.
+The port can be customized via the GitLab configuration file.
+The GitLab process must also be able to initiate communication to PostgreSQL and Redis.
 >
-> _If not using the omnibus package, make sure that Redis and PostgreSQL are up and available prior to starting Gitlab_
+> _If not using the omnibus package, make sure that Redis and PostgreSQL are up and available prior to starting GitLab_

 ## Installation

-Gitlab can be installed with Docker or via RPM package.
+GitLab can be installed with Docker or via RPM package.

 ### RPM Package

 Prior to installing the RPM package, you will need to have the Stoplight package repository installed and configured with your user-specific credentials.

 You can do this by copying-and-pasting the contents below into a terminal: